collaboration-and-code-review-classroom/pyladies-remote/README.md

 ![](images/github-forked-repo-open-pull-request.png)

-In the pull request tab, you can see the pull request
+In the pull request tab, you can see the pull requests

 ![](images/github-pull-request-tab-2.png)